You might have heard a lot about police scanners but have never really known what it is they do. Well, police scanners are nothing out-of-space.

 Laws Binding The Scanning Of Police Frequencies

-When it comes to scanning for police frequencies, the only difference between doing so and tuning in on traditional commercial radio is that some rules and laws are binding it.
+When it comes to scanning for police frequencies, the only difference between doing so and tuning in on traditional commercial radio is that some rules and laws bind it.

 You can’t just start scanning and tuning in to police frequencies at will without checking in with the local laws and guidelines of the location you are in regarding the use of police scanners.